decasia/digital-cultures-2017/syllabus.md

 There will be **two short papers** in the class, due February 21st and April 1st.
 These papers will ask you to write about a topic of your choosing while using the concepts we have talked about in class.
 I will provide more details on these papers as we move through the course.

-Each student will be assigned randomly to a research group.
+Each student will be assigned randomly to a **research group**.
 Each group will be responsible for a number of different tasks, including commenting on each other's papers and scrapbooks, doing a little bit of collaborative research, and giving class presentations on the readings.
 Each group will present
  2-3 times during the semester.

- responsible for starting out a class with a brief presentation on that day’s readings.
-Your presentation should do two things: (1) summarize the main ideas and argument of the readings and (2) ask a few questions about the readings that you think would be interesting to talk about in class.
+Your **group presentations** should do two things: (1) summarize the main ideas and argument of the readings and (2) ask a few questions about the readings that you think would be interesting to talk about in class.
 The presentations should be short — say 5-10 minutes long.

 Finally, for this course you will be asked to make a **scrapbook** about a digital culture of your choosing.
 Each week, you will be asked to look at your chosen culture through a new lens related to that week’s readings, and at the end of the course, instead of a final exam or paper, you will write brief annotations on each week’s materials.
 As we move from topic to topic, your analysis of your chosen digital culture should become more nuanced and sophisticated.

 Pick your course topic from something like the following:

-- A digital culture (or subculture) you belong to or find interesting
+- A digital culture (or subculture) you belong to or find interesting.
 -	A contemporary digital technology that has recently become popular or just has a lot of social attention around it.
 -	A site in your everyday life that uses technology in an interesting way.
 -	Some other topic related to the course that you are interested in.

 (If you have trouble thinking of a topic, email me after the first day of class and I’ll help you find one.)

 I will announce scrapbook topics each week on Thursday, and they will be due the following Tuesday in class.
-You will need to post your scrapbook entries on [Medium](http://www.medium.com/) and
+You will need to post your scrapbook entries on [Medium](http://www.medium.com/).
+We'll discuss how to do this.

 ## Textbooks and readings ##